 INDEMNITY

-RNE agrees to fully indemnify, hold harmless and defend ETPL, its subsidiaries, affiliates and their respective officers, directors, employees, shareholders and agents (“Indemnified Parties”), from:
+BSG agrees to fully indemnify, hold harmless and defend ETPL, its subsidiaries, affiliates and their respective officers, directors, employees, shareholders and agents (“Indemnified Parties”), from:

-Any claim raised by any third party with regard to any loss whatsoever caused as a result of any act, commission or omission on part of RNE and/or its subsidiaries or affiliates.
+Any claim raised by any third party with regard to any loss whatsoever caused as a result of any act, commission or omission on part of BSG and/or its subsidiaries or affiliates.

-Any losses, claims, damages, charges, costs, fines, penalties that the Indemnified Parties may sustain as a result of any act or failure on RNE’s part or on behalf of RNE to comply with applicable law.
+Any losses, claims, damages, charges, costs, fines, penalties that the Indemnified Parties may sustain as a result of any act or failure on BSG’s part or on behalf of BSG to comply with applicable law.

-Any claims, demands, suits, penalties or actions at law or in equity, fees, costs, fines and expenses (including, without limitation, legal fees and expenses incurred in establishing the right to indemnification hereunder), whether arising from contract, tort (including negligence), warranty, strict liability, or from violation of any governmental law or regulation or otherwise from breach of this Agreement or the acts or omissions of the RNE relating, indirectly or directly, to performance of its obligations hereunder.
+Any claims, demands, suits, penalties or actions at law or in equity, fees, costs, fines and expenses (including, without limitation, legal fees and expenses incurred in establishing the right to indemnification hereunder), whether arising from contract, tort (including negligence), warranty, strict liability, or from violation of any governmental law or regulation or otherwise from breach of this Agreement or the acts or omissions of the BSG relating, indirectly or directly, to performance of its obligations hereunder.

 TERM AND TERMINATION